WeCanCodeIT/WCCI-Fall-2017-CLE/Week2/Methods.md

 - Create a method called WageCalculator.
     - It should take two `double` parameters.
 One should represent the hours worked and the other represent the hourly wage.
 The return type should be of type of `double`.
     - The method should calculate the monthly wage.
-    - Once it calculates the monthly wage it should print 'Your monthly wage is X' where 'X represents the value that was calculated.
+    - Once it calculates the monthly wage it should print `Your monthly wage is X` to the console where 'X' represents the value that was calculated.

 ----